jidtuit/meta-java/README.md

     * Detect generic types
     * Accessor (public, private, etc)
     * isStatic?
+* Interface methods with default implementation
 * Add search methods to look for an specific field or method or annotation or argument annotation.
 * Enum: Parse fields of the enum

 Limitations:

 * Annotation of type class or type array returned as a String
+* No synthetic methods returned (for records or any other class).
+Only the ones explicitly defined